-As Britain prepares to bask in a mini heatwave this April, and lockdown restrictions easing mean we can finally enjoy the company of up to six guests in our gardens – there's never been a better time to transform your outdoor space with some on-trend decor for a summer of soirees.
+As Britain continues to bask in a heatwave and lockdown lifting means we can finally enjoy the company of friends and family in our gardens, there's never been a better time to transform your outdoor space with some on-trend decor for a summer of soirees.

-RELATED: 29 fun garden party essentials: From tiki sets to disco lights and cool outdoor bars
+RELATED: Fun garden party essentials: From tiki sets to disco lights and cool outdoor bars

 Transform your garden into #goals with these handy tips